Lacquer: Urushiol-based lacquers

 Urushiol-based lacquers differ from most others, being slow-drying, and set by oxidation and polymerization, rather than by evaporation alone.
 The active ingredient of the resin is urushiol, a mixture of various phenols suspended in water, plus a few proteins.
 In order for it to set properly it requires a humid and warm environment.
 The phenols oxidize and polymerize under the action of laccase enzymes, yielding a substrate that, upon proper evaporation of its water content, is hard.
 These lacquers produce very hard, durable finishes that are both beautiful and very resistant to damage by water, acid, alkali or abrasion.
 The resin is derived from trees indigenous to East Asia, like lacquer tree Toxicodendron vernicifluum, and wax tree Toxicodendron succedaneum.
 The fresh resin from the T. vernicifluum trees causes urushiol-induced contact dermatitis and great care is therefore required in its use.
 The Chinese treated the allergic reaction with crushed shellfish, which supposedly prevents lacquer from drying properly.
 Lacquer skills became very highly developed in Asia, and many highly decorated pieces were produced.

-It has been confirmed that the lacquer tree has existed in Japan since 12,600 years ago in the incipient Jōmon period.
-This was confirmed by radioactive carbon dating of the lacquer tree found at the Torihama shell mound, and is the oldest lacquer tree in the world found as of 2011.
+It has been confirmed that the lacquer tree has existed in Japan since nearly 12,600 years ago in the incipient Jōmon period.
+This was confirmed by radioactive carbon dating of the lacquer tree found at the Torihama shell mound and is the oldest lacquer tree in the world found as of 2011.
 Lacquer was used in Japan as early as 7000 BCE, during the Jōmon period.
 Evidence for the earliest lacquerware was discovered at the Kakinoshima "B" Excavation Site in Hokkaido.
 The ornaments woven with lacquered red thread were discovered in a pit grave dating from the first half of the Initial Jōmon period.
 Also, at Kakinoshima "A" Excavation Site, earthenware with a spout painted with vermilion lacquer, which was made 3200 years ago, was found almost completely intact.

-During the Shang Dynasty (1600–1046 BC), the sophisticated techniques used in the lacquer process were first developed and it became a highly artistic craft, although various prehistoric lacquerwares have been unearthed in China dating back to the Neolithic period.
+During the Shang dynasty (1600–1046 BC), the sophisticated techniques used in the lacquer process were first developed and it became a highly artistic craft, although various prehistoric lacquerwares have been unearthed in China dating back to the Neolithic period.
 The earliest extant Chinese lacquer object, a red wooden bowl, was unearthed at a Hemudu culture (5000–4500 BC) site in China.
-By the Han Dynasty (206 BC – 220 AD), many centres of lacquer production became firmly established.
+By the Han dynasty (206 BC – 220 AD), many centres of lacquer production became firmly established.
 The knowledge of the Chinese methods of the lacquer process spread from China during the Han, Tang and Song dynasties.
 Eventually it was introduced to Korea and Japan.